Bridgerton “Swish” Spoilers Ahead

 We’ve been writing about the importance of using someone’s full name and the formality behind it since the beginning—Anthony is so often referred to as My Lord by Siena while on screen (behind closed doors could look different) and Benedict is Bridgerton to members outside of his family.
 That leaves Colin, and Marina using his name for the first time this week set us off a bit.
 We’re only a little salty, we’ll get over it in time.
 But the lack of formality behind it, the lack of acknowledgement on its importance does make us feel better a bit.
 Also, placing the clear distinction between his choice to call Penelope Pen is the darling showcase of friendship—the one thing that’s important with endgame couples.
 (We’re all mostly saps here, don’t blame us.)

 After Marina voices her concerns that she doesn’t feel loved by anyone, including the Featheringtons, including her own father, Colin proposes going to Gretna Green—no marriage license necessary, no questions asked.
 But this all comes after Penelope’s attempts to warn him about Marina’s heart belonging to someone else.
-We have a lot to say on Penelope and her actions that’ll mostly be addressed in the season finale review, but for now, more than anything, more than her own love and agenda concerned, she is looking out for Colin.
+We have a lot to say on Penelope and her actions that’ll mostly be addressed in the season finale review, but for now, more than anything, more than her own love and agenda concerned, she is looking out for Colin in the way she believes is best.

 Penelope telling Colin doesn’t come from malicious intent, but rather she reveals it to protect her friend.
 She later tries to tell Marina about the fake letters in order to reveal that George does likely still love her.
 But we get it, Marina can’t afford to wait in her condition; however, what she is doing to Colin, what she and Lady Featherington have planned is still wrong.
 All around, desperate times call for desperate measures throughout this episode.

 That said, Penelope learning about their plan to go to Gretna Green made for one of the most heartbreaking scenes because this is where Marina realizes Penelope loves Colin, and instead of understanding the woman she wanted as her friend, deems her love for Colin as nothing but a childish crush—compares her to Eloise, or even little Hyacinth.
 (This one.
 This one really riled me up.)
 If Marina really wanted Penelope as a friend, if she acknowledged everything she’d done for her in the beginning, this scene would have looked differently.
-But Penelope’s friendship is of little importance right now–her only concern is marriage for the sake of the baby.
+But Penelope’s friendship is of little importance right now—her only concern is marriage for the sake of the baby.
 Are Penelope’s actions in revealing the pregnancy okay?
 Far from.
-But she had no other option.
-There was no other way to save Colin especially knowing they were leaving the next morning.
-It puts both families in jeopardy, but she took matters into her own hand in the best way she knew and good lord, does it break her.
+It puts both families in jeopardy, but she took matters into her own hand in the most impactful way she knew and good lord, does it break her.

 Remember when we said in “An Affair of Honor” that Nicola Coughlan as Penelope is the one character who’s bound to always make us ugly cry?
 That’s certainly the case in “Swish.”
 The way Coughlan delivered the scene with Penelope breaking down in Eloise’s arms was nothing short of harrowing—brilliantly evocative and poignantly distressing.
 You felt the crushing weight of Penelope’s world come undone.
 You felt the utter heartbreak in her demeanor.
 This wasn’t an easy task for her, it was without question, the hardest article she had to write—it’s the one that took everything out of her.
 And the only person who could be a comfort to her at that moment, in spite of not knowing what was hurting her, had to be Eloise.
 There need not be words, just a best friend who’d be there without question.